 Excellent Customer Support

 Finally, you want quality customer support so that you can quickly get help if anything goes wrong.
-Again — the stakes are much higher with an eCommerce store, so you want to get help right away if you need it.
+Again — the stakes are much higher with an e-commerce store, so you want to get help right away if you need it.
 Consequently, a good WooCommerce host must have 24/7 support.

-Six Best WooCommerce Hosting Providers
+The Best WooCommerce Hosting Providers